egnrse/configs/README.md

 ## Appendix
 ### FIXES?
 #### Electron Apps
-If apps are blurry (on wayland) it might be using xWayland, you can fix this by adding the following to the launch-command of the app:
+If apps are blurry (on wayland) it might be using Xwayland, you can fix this by adding the following to the launch-command of the app:
 (the launch command prob. is in `/usr/bin/{APP}`)
 `--enable-features=UseOzonePlatform --ozone-platform=wayland`

+#### Matlab
+Look into the file `/other/matlabStart.sh` and look into [ArchWiki-Matlab](https://wiki.archlinux.org/title/MATLAB).
+I used the installer for linux from: [mathworks-download](https://de.mathworks.com/downloads/).

 ### other useful (git) commands:
 `git config core.sparseCheckout true` : can also add single files to the sparsity list (not only directories)